How to Calibrate Blood Pressure Monitor

 The frequency of Calibration may differ based on the kind and model of the Calibration gauge.
 In general, it is suggested to calibrate the following:

-Yearly: For most home-use digital monitors, An annual calibration suffices.
+Yearly: For most home-use digital monitors, an annual calibration suffices.

 Steps to Calibrate Your Blood Pressure Monitor